 We recommend EMS Airflow® guided biofilm therapy if you find traditional teeth cleaning methods uncomfortable or you have dental anxiety.
 This minimally invasive approach delivers a high standard of cleaning in less time and involves less direct contact with dental instruments.

 This technology was developed in line with European Federation of Periodontology (EFP) recommendations on Professional Mechanical Plaque Removal (PMPR) and Oral Hygiene Instructions (OHI) for Home Care of the European Federation of Periodontology (EFP).

 EMS Airflow® technology greatly reduces the need to use traditional hand instruments during cleaning and polishing treatments, however these may still be required to remove tougher calculus deposits from some teeth.
 Your dentist or hygienist will make sure you understand the risks so you can make an informed decision.

 Want to know more about minimally invasive teeth cleaning in Brisbane?
-Call our team today on (07) 3186 5667 for more information or to make an appointment.
+Call our team today on (07) 3221 0677 today!
+For more information or to make an appointment, contact us.

 Darby M L, Walsh M M. Dental Hygiene Theory and Practice.
 2010

 Thomson WM, Williams SM, et al. Long-term Dental Visiting Patterns and Adult Oral Health.
 Journal of Dental Research.
 2010: vol. 89(3); 307-311